Global stocks at two-month highs, dollar up; oil down for week

 Against the yen JPY=, the greenback advanced 0.5 percent to 119.42, though it was the yen's strongest week in the past six.

-The dollar index .DXY, which values the greenback against a basket of six major counterparts, was up 0.4 percent.
+The dollar index, which values the greenback against a basket of six major counterparts, was up 0.4 percent.

 Oil prices rose, with traders closing short positions after a sharp drop this week and reflecting a further decline in the U.S. rig count.